 We are proud to be recognized for putting our values into action.

 Over the last decade, we’ve applied a multi-pronged, long-term gender diversity strategy to increase gender representation in leadership.
 These efforts have included research, senior leadership commitments, programs and initiatives to drive professional development and open up opportunities for career advancement, as well as thriving internal communities and external partnerships.
-Since 2007, we’ve more than doubled the percentage of female officers at the company from 16 to 43 percent and today 53 percent of Genentech directors and 49 percent of managers/supervisors are women.
+Since 2007, we’ve more than doubled the percentage of female officers at the company from 16% at YE 2017 to 43% at YE 2020.
+53% of directors and 52% of managers/supervisors are women at YE 2020.

 We are proud of the progress we’ve made in advancing gender representation in leadership, but our work is far from done.
 We continue to apply these and other strategies to move the needle on diversity across the board — now with particular focus on increasing people of color representation in our leadership ranks.